 The best way of really stressing any lawn is to let it get long and then suddenly cut it really short.
 That’s too much of a shock to the system.
 In a sunny garden you might get away with it because the plants have a good enough energy source to help them recover.
 In the shade, you’ll weaken the plants.

 Mow at least once a week and take off no more than 20-25% of the length.
-So if you let your grass grow to 5cm, cut it down to 4cm.
+For example, if you let your grass grow to 5cm, cut it down to 4cm.
 Standard advice for lawn mowing says reduce the length by one third.
 Lawns in shade are not standard lawns.
 They need a more considerate regime.

-I can’t repeat this advice often enough.
 David Hedges-Gower the renowned lawn care expert swears by sharp mower blades and he’s right.
 Blunt blades rip the grass leaving ragged edges that don’t heal well.
 Sharp blades slice through the grass and pretty much seal the wounds as they go.

 Give your lawn every opportunity to thrive by ensuring it has the correct nutrients to hand.
 Be particularly vigilant if your lawn is trying to grow beneath trees and shrubs.
 Remember, it will be sharing nutrients with those bigger plants.

-Deal with moss
+Dealing with moss

 So, managing water is about managing soil.
 So…… Aerate lawns for shade regularly using a hollow-tine aerator.
 This lets rainwater penetrate dry soil and it helps excess water drain away from wet soil.